-- (a) If an ACO administer's a contract with an individual subcontracting plan, the ACO must also monitor receipt of and accept or reject the ISRs in eSRS. - (b) On all contracts with a subcontracting plan (individual or commercial), the ACO must monitor receipt of the SSRs.
-ACO must monitor receipt of the SSR in eSRS and the, Contracting Officers will review the reports to ensure they are submitted timely and accurately. - (c) Review reports for progress in meeting subcontracting goals by comparing the applicable report with the approved plan.
-If percentage goals are not met, require the contractor to explain the shortfall in the "Remarks" block of the subcontracting report.
-The ACO may also require the contractor to submit evidence of its outreach efforts to locate and provide subcontracting opportunities to small business, HUBZone small business, small disadvantaged business, women-owned small, veteran-owned small, and service-disabled veteran-owned small business concerns. - (d) If the ISR or SSR has not been received by the due date, contact the contractor and request that the report be submitted immediately.
-For contracts with individual subcontracting plans, pay particular attention to the final ISR required at contract completion.
-Issue to contractors who do not respond to the first notice a second notice by certified mail indicating:

-- (1) The named report has not been received. - (2) The contractor's failure to submit the report is a material breach of its contract (see FAR 52.219-9, Small Business Subcontracting Plan). - (3) If the report is not received within 10 days from the date of the notice, the ACO will consider withholding payments until the report is received or terminating the contract for default.
-To ensure that the facts support a termination for default, the notice should provide the contractor with the opportunity to show cause why the contract should not be terminated for default.
+- (a) If an ACO administers a contract with an individual subcontracting plan, the ACO must also monitor receipt of and accept or reject the ISRs in eSRS. - (b) On all contracts with a subcontracting plan (individual or commercial), the ACO must monitor receipt of the SSRs.
+ACO must monitor receipt of the SSR in eSRS, and the, Contracting Officers will review the reports to ensure they are submitted timely and accurately. - (c) Contracting officers shall review reports for progress in meeting subcontracting goals by comparing the applicable report with the approved plan.
+If percentage goals are not met, the contracting officer shall require the contractor to explain the shortfall in the "Remarks" block of the subcontracting report.
+The ACO may also require the contractor to submit evidence of its outreach efforts to locate and provide subcontracting opportunities to small business, HUBZone small business, small disadvantaged business, women-owned small, veteran-owned small, and service-disabled veteran-owned small business concerns. - (d) If the ISR or SSR has not been received by the due date, the contracting officer shall contact the contractor and request that the report be submitted immediately.
+For contracts with individual subcontracting plans, the contracting officer shall pay particular attention to the final ISR required at contract completion.
+Contracting officers shall issue to contractors who do not respond to the first notice a second notice by certified mail indicating that: - (1) The named report has not been received. - (2) The contractor's failure to submit the report is a material breach of its contract (see FAR 52.219-9, Small Business Subcontracting Plan). - (3) If the report is not received within 10 days from the date of the notice, the ACO will consider withholding payments until the report is received or terminating the contract for default.
+To ensure that the facts support a termination for default, the notice shall provide the contractor with the opportunity to show cause why the contract should not be terminated for default.

-Note: These statements do not apply to leases of real property unless the terms of the lease expressly provide for withholding of payment or termination under this circumstance.
+Note: These statements do not apply to leases of real property, unless the terms of the lease expressly provide for withholding of payment or termination under this circumstance.

-- (4) Failure to submit the report may affect the contractor's ability to receive future awards from GSA (see FAR 9.104-3(b) and willful failure to perform or a history of failure to perform may result in debarment from future contracting with the Government for a period of time (see FAR 9.406-2(b)). - (5) That the ISR and SSR shall be submitted through eSRS
+- (4) Failure to submit the report may affect the contractor's ability to receive future awards from GSA (see FAR 9.104-3(b) and willful failure to perform or a history of failure to perform may result in debarment from future contracting with the Government for a period of time (see FAR 9.406-2(b)). - (5) The ISR and SSR shall be submitted through eSRS.